HWaymentSteele/AF_Cluster/README.md

 [original bioRxiv](https://www.biorxiv.org/content/10.1101/2022.10.17.512570v1)

-[ed.
-Jan 2023] Run the entirety of the script in a Colab Notebook [here](https://colab.research.google.com/github/HWaymentSteele/AF_Cluster/blob/main/AFcluster.ipynb)!
+[Jan 2023] Run the entirety of the script in a Colab Notebook [here](https://colab.research.google.com/github/HWaymentSteele/AF_Cluster/blob/main/AFcluster.ipynb)!

+[Jan 2024] An exact set of methods to reproduce every structure prediction in the paper can be found [here](https://github.com/HWaymentSteele/AF_Cluster/complete_methods.md).

 ## Usage

 ### To generate MSA: